devsheva/hn-telegram-bot/README.md

 **Important!**

-You should always import jest or it will raise `ReferenceError: jest is not defined.
+You should always import jest when you use the global object or it will raise `ReferenceError: jest is not defined.

 Example